Blog

 • European subtype: The first phase is very mild, with only 20-30% of patients going on to experience the second phase 1-33 days after the first phase is over.
 Only 10% of patients acquire severe neurological symptoms.

-• Far Eastern subtype: This type only presents with one phase of disease, in which more severe flu-like symptoms progress into neurological complications.
+• Far Eastern subtype: This type only presents with one phase of the disease, in which more severe flu-like symptoms progress into neurological complications.
 This type has a high mortality rate of 35%.

 • Siberian subtype: The Siberian type emulates a slightly more virulent version of the European type.
 Patients often develop chronic infections with little or no neurological symptoms.